-- Hold down the <AF> and < <> 10 to 20 to 2 - The diagram on the left shows an AEB amount of ±1 stop centering on the standard exposure level.
-The AEB amount (1.0), the AEB range <=>, and the <ISO> icon will be displayed. - The shooting operation will be the same as AEB shooting while changing the shutter speed or aperture. - AEB shooting (by changing the shutter speed/aperture or ISO speed) cannot be used with flash photography and bulb exposures. - AEB shooting is possible only within the settable shutter speed range (1/8000 - 30 sec.), aperture range, and ISO speed range (100 - 1600).
-It is not possible with ISO 50 and 3200 even if the ISO speed extension is [On]. - If you use C.Fn-06-2 to set the exposure setting increment to 1/2 stop, AEB shooting with the ISO speed will not be possible. - In the continuous shooting mode, holding down the shutter button will take all three bracketed shots continuously, then the shooting will stop automatically (except during mirror lockup). - When AEB is used with the self-timer, the three bracketed shots will be taken in succession after the 2- or 10-second self-timer delay. - If the drive mode is set to single shooting, press the shutter button three times to take the three AEB shots. - AEB can be combined with exposure compensation. - During AEB shooting, the < $\frac{1}{3}$ > icon in the viewfinder and the < $\frac{1}{3}$ > or <1SO > icon on the LCD panel will blink.
+- The diagram on the left shows an AEB amount of ±1 stop centering on the standard exposure level.
+The AEB amount (1.0), the AEB range < >, and the <ISO > icon will be displayed. - The shooting operation will be the same as AEB shooting while changing the shutter speed or aperture. - AEB shooting (by changing the shutter speed/aperture or ISO speed) cannot be used with flash photography and bulb exposures. - AEB shooting is possible only within the settable shutter speed range (1/ 8000 - 30 sec.), aperture range, and ISO speed range (100 - 1600).
+It is not possible with ISO 50 and 3200 even if the ISO speed extension is [On]. - If you use C.Fn-06-2 to set the exposure setting increment to 1/2 stop, AEB shooting with the ISO speed will not be possible. - In the continuous shooting mode, holding down the shutter button will take all three bracketed shots continuously, then the shooting will stop automatically (except during mirror lockup). - When AEB is used with the self-timer, the three bracketed shots will be taken in succession after the 2- or 10-second self-timer delay. - If the drive mode is set to single shooting, press the shutter button three times to take the three AEB shots. - AEB can be combined with exposure compensation. - During AEB shooting, the $< \frac{1}{2}$ > icon in the viewfinder and the $< \frac{1}{2}$ > or < 150 > icon on the LCD panel will blink.

-🗙 AE Lock
+X AE Lock